-On Wednesday, we hosted a webinar about the critical accounting challenges SaaS companies face with inDinero.
+On Wednesday, we hosted a webinar with inDinero about the critical accounting challenges SaaS companies face.
 Investment Director Zach Hoene represented Lighter Capital, and inDinero brought Carter Hawke, Accounting Manager.

-The webinar covered many bookkeeping woes, from the new revenue recognition rules (effective 2019 for private companies) to accounting stock-based compensation to capitalizing CAC for new customer contracts.
+The webinar covered many bookkeeping woes, from the new revenue recognition rules (effective 2019 for private companies) to accounting for stock-based compensation to capitalizing CAC for new customer contracts.
 It ended with a Q&A where listeners asked for advice solving their businesses’ accounting challenges.
-The whole video is available here, and here’s what our experts had to say about your questions.
+The whole video is available to watch on-demand here.

 Q: If we’re doing our accounting in-house, should we find an accountant that specializes in SaaS or are these standards that all CPAs will know?